alfeups/movies-api-challenge/README.md

 <br>

 The application will start on <b>port 8080</b> by default.
-You can configure the port in the application.properties file.
+You can configure the port in the application.yml file.

 3. API Documentation